Text Us to Get Started!

 HOW TO WRITE A CEASE AND DESIST LETTER?

-The question of how to write a cease and desist letter is best left to intellectual property attorneys.
+We recommend consulting intellectual property attorneys for guidance on how to properly draft a cease and desist letter.
 Your attorneys will be able to pinpoint the best course of action and provide vital legal services.
+They will also be able to respond if you receive such a letter and help prevent a lawsuit.

 CAN ANYONE WRITE A CEASE AND DESIST LETTER?

 Anyone can write and submit a cease and desist letter.
 You can write your own cease and desist letter, if you feel you need to.
 However, it is best that an attorney assist you to ensure that the desist letter is legally binding and enforceable.
-They will also be able to draft any necessary accompanying legal document if necessary.
+They will also be able to draft any accompanying legal document if necessary.

 WHEN IS IT APPROPRIATE TO SEND A CEASE AND DESIST LETTER?

-It is appropriate to send a cease and desist letter when you have become aware of infringing activity.
+It is appropriate to send a cease and desist letter when you become aware of infringing activity.
+This can include your intellectual property or your business.
+Therefore, sending this letter can help prevent the need for the involvement of a court.

 HOW SERIOUS IS A CEASE AND DESIST LETTER?

 A cease and desist letter can be serious.
 If you are engaging in infringing activity, the letter establishes notice.
+You will not be able to claim unintentional infringement if you continue to infringe.
+As a result, if you are guilty of infringement, your overall damages will increase.

 THE RISKS INVOLVED USING CEASE AND DESIST LETTERS